Allied airmen at Buchenwald concentration camp: Background

 As Allied air forces took control of the skies over Europe in the summer of 1944, Adolf Hitler ordered the immediate execution of Allied flyers accused of committing certain acts.
 The most common act was to be captured in civilian clothing or without their dog tags by the Gestapo or secret police.
-These airmen had been shot down mainly over France, but also over Belgium and the Netherlands and were turned over to the Gestapo and secret police – by traitors within the French Resistance – while attempting to reach England along escape routes such as the Comet and Pat lines.
-A notable traitor within the French Resistance was Jacques Desoubrie, who was responsible for betraying a significant number of Allied airmen to the German authorities.
+These airmen had been shot down over France, Belgium, and the Netherlands and were turned over German authorities, often by double agents within the French Resistance, while attempting to reach England along escape routes such as the Comet and Pat lines.
+The double agent Jacques Desoubrie betrayed a significant number of these Allied airmen to the German authorities.

-These captured airmen were given the name "Terrorflieger" (terror flyers), and were not given trials.
-The German Foreign Office however, expressed concern about shooting prisoners of war (POWs) and suggested that enemy airmen suspected of such offenses not be given the legal status of POWs.
-Following this advice, the Gestapo and security police informed these captured Allied airmen that they were criminals and spies.
-Using this justification, 168 allied airmen from Great Britain, United States, Australia, Canada, New Zealand and Jamaica were taken by train – in overcrowded cattle boxcars – from Fresnes Prison outside Paris, to Buchenwald concentration camp.
+German authorities labeled the captured airmen Terrorflieger—"terror flyers"—and subject to summary judgement.
+The German Foreign Office advised that the airmen not be classified as prisoners of war (POWs) and thus not protected from execution.
+The Gestapo and security police accused the airmen of being criminals and spies.
+German authorities transported 168 allied airmen by train in overcrowded cattle cars from Fresnes Prison outside Paris to Buchenwald concentration camp.
+These airmen included nationals of Great Britain, the United States, Australia, Canada, New Zealand, and Jamaica.
 After five days in the boxcars, they arrived at Buchenwald on 20 August 1944.